amcginlay/eks-demos/doc/03-cloud9/README.md

 # Create Cloud9 (EC2) Environment

 Cloud9 has a feature known as "AWS managed temporary credentials".
 Before creating our Cloud9 environment we need to disable this feature.
 Doing so enables the underlying EC2 instance to correctly acknowledge its assigned IAM Role, in this case `Role-EC2-EKSClusterAdmin`.
-It is not (currently) possible to programatically disable this feature directly from the Cloud9 API however we can assign an inline IAM policy to the currently active principal.
+It is not (currently) possible to programatically disable this feature directly from the Cloud9 API however we can assign an inline IAM policy to the currently active principal which acheives the same aim.

 Execute the following from your CloudShell session.
 ```bash